How the wall string meets the skirting board.

 Stringer flowing into skirting.

-A very classic way of running the stringers straight over the landings into skirting boards. this does require the plaster line to be set up correctly.
+A very classic way of running the stringers straight over the landings into the skirting boards.
+This does require the plaster line to be set up correctly.
 The stairs are fitted before the plaster goes in; to allow for space around the stairs required whilst being fitted.

 As mentioned in the introduction, any door frames or window reveals will have to be set to align with the back of the moulding that is set over the visible stringer face.